vinisalazar/BioProv/paper/paper.md

 (that correspond to BioProv's **Programs**).
 By leveraging the PROV library, the resulting document can be exported in a number of ways, such as graphical format and [PROV-N](https://www.w3.org/TR/prov-n/) (a human-readable provenance format).

 The following code will generate the \autoref{fig:project} and a PROV-N record.
-The `add_users=False` option makes our resulting graph simpler for demonstration purposes, but it can be omitted.

 ```python
 In [4]: prov = bp.BioProvDocument(project)